rlads2017G1/old-blog/_posts/2017-12-11-Life_Tables.md

 ### `mutate`: Creating new columns

-Using the pipe `%>%` and the function `mutate` in package `dplyr`, I first construct 7 new variables.
-Note the dependencies of the variables, so that I can't construct the life tables just at once.
+Using the pipe `%>%` and the function `mutate` in package `dplyr`, I first constructed 7 new variables.
+Note the dependencies of the variables, so that I couldn't construct the life tables at once.

 ```r
 life_table <- life_table %>%